clement-okyere/ghana-regions-districts-api/readme.md

 #Description

-- A node js backend web api project that has the regions and ditricts in ghana with their capitals (data was scraped from wikipedia).
+- A node js backend web api project that has the regions and districts in ghana with their capitals (data was scraped from wikipedia).
 - Endpoints are going to be added for communities in the future

 #Requirements